OpenHD/Documentation/hardware/cameras.md

 {% endhint %}

 {% hint style="success" %}
+An empty air.txt file in the boot partition allows testing without a camera
+{% endhint %}

+{% hint style="success" %}
 For using 3rd party cameras via HDMI please refer to the [HDMI Input](cameras.md#hdmi-input) Section
 {% endhint %}